c17hawke/my-Experiments-Notes-ANN/docs/index.md

 # Introduction to ANN

-## Why I started learning ANN?
+## ANN models were inspired from BNN.

-I really admire nature and Artificial Neural Network was also inspired from biological neural nets and as I was a biology student as well and thus it really made me curious to learn about this tech.
+To understand ANN one should know the basics of BNN.
+ANNs were first introduced by Warren McCulloh (Neuro)

-And to understand ANN one should know the basics of BNN.
+## Why should we learn about ANN ?

 !!! quote
     To understand brain you should build one